ibm-cloud-docs/dl/dl-route-report.md

 After the report generates, the following columns are displayed in the route report table.

 * Route - Specifies the route address (for example, `169.254.0.40/29`).
-* Next hop - Indicates the next IP address a route package goes through.
 * Type - Specifies the route type:
-   * Connection - Configured on the networks attached to the gateway.
+   * Connection - Specifies the name (or ID) of the specific connection that the route originated from.
    * Gateway - Set up on the IBM router to establish BGP.
    * On prem - Originates from your on-premises data center.

+   You can expand the On-prem row to view the AS path, next hop, and any conflicts.
+For Connection types, expand the row to show the AS path, local pref, source, and any conflicts.
+   {: note}

+* Advertised - Specifies whether the route is advertised, learned, or not advertised.
 * Conflict - Specifies whether or not there is a route conflict.
-* Connection - Specifies the name (or ID) of the specific connection that the route originated from.

 Select the Settings icon ![Settings icon](../../icons/settings.svg) to change the table's row height or edit column settings.
 {: tip}